Nazeeh21/wave-portal-svelte/README.md

      ...
 ]
 ```
 Now, restart the development server, you should see the frontend server started successfully.
 Currently, you won't see any greetings on our front end because we don't have one.
 So, let's add a function to send the greeting.
-For that, navigate to `code/wave-portal-starter-boilerplate/src/components/SendWave.svelte` file and add the following imports.
+For that, navigate to `code/wave-portal-starter-boilerplate/src/components/SendWave.svelte` file.
+This file will contain logic for sending the wave.
+Add the following imports in `SendWave.svelte` file.

 ```javascript
   import { ethers } from 'ethers';
   import WavePortal from '../artifacts/contracts/WavePortal.sol/WavePortal.json';
 ```
-Complete the `sendWaveReaction()` function by pasting the code from below
+Complete the `sendWaveReaction()` function by pasting the code from below.
+This function will send *wave reaction*.
 ```javascript
 async function sendWaveReaction(reaction, message) {
     loading = true;